Tunisian revolution: Regional instability

 In January 2011, the BBC reported: "Clearly the self-immolation of Mohamed Bouazizi has resonated across the region...'There is great interest.
 The Egyptian people and the Egyptian public have been following the events in Tunisia with so much joy, since they can draw parallels between the Tunisian situation and their own.'"

-After the beginning of the uprising in Tunisia, similar protests took place in almost all Arab countries from Morocco to Iraq, as well as in other states, ranging from Gabon to Albania, Iran, Kazakhstan, United States, India and others.
-Following weeks of protests, Egyptian president Hosni Mubarak resigned on 11 February.
-Major protests against longtime Libyan leader Muammar Gaddafi broke out on 17 February and quickly deteriorated into civil war, ultimately resulting in the downfall of the Gaddafi regime later in the year.
-Syria experienced a major uprising of people calling for the removal of President Bashar al-Assad.
-The Syrian uprising also deteriorated into a civil war, and partly causing the current refugee crisis.
-In addition, Yemen, Bahrain, and Algeria have seen major protests.
+After the beginning of the uprising in Tunisia, a similar revolution in Egypt led to the removal of president Hosni Mubarak on 11 February, in turn triggering a wider series of protests across the Arab world.
+Major demonstrations against longtime Libyan leader Muammar Gaddafi broke out on 17 February and quickly deteriorated into civil war, ultimately resulting in the downfall of the Gaddafi regime later in the year.
+In Syria, an uprising demanding the removal of President Bashar al-Assad also deteriorated into a civil war, and partly causing the current refugee crisis.
+In addition, Yemen, Bahrain, and Algeria also saw major protests.

 However, a financial analyst in Dubai suggested that "the spillover effect of the political turbulence to the large countries in the Gulf Cooperation Council is non-existent as there are no similar drivers."

 Aftermath

-In mid-May 2013, Tunisia banned the Salafist Ansar al-Sharia from carrying out party congresses.
+In mid-May 2013, Tunisia banned the Salafi Jihadist Ansar al-Sharia organization from carrying out party congresses.
 The day after the congress was due to be carried out, clashes between security forces and party supporters in Kairouan resulted in one death amid attempts to disperse those who wanted to carry out the events.

-The Tunisian president, Beji Caid Essebsi, renewed the state of emergency in October 2015 for three months due to previous terror attacks.
+The Tunisian president, Beji Caïd Essebsi, renewed the state of emergency in October 2015 for three months due to previous terror attacks.
 In August 2019, the United States aided Tunisia with $335 million that will be given in five years to support its democratic transition and help in funding projects and initiatives that would develop the country.

+The European Commission is refusing to release the results of a human rights inquiry in Tunisia, raising questions about transparency in relation to a migration deal, amid reports of mistreatment of migrants.